Let His Memory Go 5: Blood and Ink

 “Come, sit, get comfortable.
 Take off anything you want.”
 He winked.
 “I always love to see you naked.”

 Comfortable with Kichìko’s attention, Mikáryo stripped.
 She didn’t need to, but he had seen every inch of her body since he had been ten.
 She was his first tattoo, a horse that wasn’t quite perfect on her right shin.
-It ended up being idea for the memory though, since the foal had died due to a twisted body in his mother’s womb.
+It ended up being ideal for the memory though, since the foal had died due to a twisted body in his mother’s womb.

 “A work of art.”